Christian beliefs and biblical stories

 right and wrong.
 They were nomadic hunters and gatherers who lived off the

 land.
-After the transition they had a moral sense.
+After the transition to full humanity, they had a moral sense.
 They realized that

 their life on earth was finite.
 They later settled down and became farmers.|